AustinMaddison/austinmaddison.github.io/content/notes/flying-lantern/index.md

 ---
-title: ATK Generator
+title: Flying Lanterns
-date: 01 Aug 2021
+date: 01 Jan 2022
-description: During COVID my univesity required students to take ATK tests, date them and upload the results to gain entry to onsite buildings.
-I thought it would funny if I could make a tool to create these images synthetically.
+description: One of the early assignments for my game-dev course required us to create very simple emmisive lanterns.
+I took some liberties and brought the assignment to the max.
 thumbnail: thumbnail.png
 cover: thumbnail.png
 tags: